• Skip to primary navigation

 Sharing is caring!

-Learn how to make a simple fabric basket tote with this free sewing pattern.
+Learn how to make a simple fabric basket with this FREE sewing pattern!
+Available in 2 sizes.

 Below you'll find a link where you can click and get a copy of the pattern totally FREE.
 I have included the pattern in two different sizes as well as printable sewing instructions.